JohnToro-CZAF/SpeedDating-SC1015-project/README.md

 - Handling imbalance dataset using regEx, categorizing the similar data
 - Logistic Regression from sklearn
 - XGBoost & OLS
-- API Usage
+- API Usage (Statsmodel, GeoPy)
-- Other packages such as pandasql
+- Other packages such as pandasql, plotly
 - Collaborating using GitHub
 - Normalizing data